Q. What happens when you don’t pay your Medicare premiums?

 A. Failing to pay your Medicare premiums puts you at risk of losing coverage, but that won’t happen without warning.

-Though Medicare Part A – which covers hospital care – is free for most enrollees, Parts B and D – which cover preventive care and prescription drugs, respectively – charge participants a premium.
+Though Medicare Part A – which covers hospital care – is free for most enrollees, Parts B and D – which cover physician/outpatient/preventive care and prescription drugs, respectively – charge participants a premium.
 If you’re enrolled in Social Security, your Part B premiums will be paid from your benefits automatically, so there’s generally no need to worry about missing a payment.
 You can also arrange to have your Part D premiums paid from your Social Security benefits.
-The same holds true if you opt for Medicare Advantage (Part C) over Original Medicare.
+The same holds true if you opt for Medicare Advantage (Part C) instead of Original Medicare.

 When you miss a Part B premium